rfxlamia/ultrapowers/README.md

 The idea is simple: give Claude a set of structured skills — brainstorm before you code, write a real plan before you touch anything, review your own work like you hate it — and suddenly the whole "AI coding assistant" thing stops feeling like autocomplete on steroids and starts feeling like an actual workflow.
 I liked that.
 I still like that.

-But.
+**But.**

 Superpowers is a framework.
 A general one.
-And general things have this annoying habit of not fitting your specific situation.
+And **general things have this annoying habit of not fitting your specific situation.**

 The brainstorming skill was close to what I wanted, but it was missing something specific.
-When you're doing novel work — translating between languages, implementing an unfamiliar algorithm, designing a custom protocol — there's a class of assumptions that will silently wreck your implementation if you don't surface them early.
+When you're doing novel work like translating between languages, implementing an unfamiliar algorithm, designing a custom protocol — **there's a class of assumptions that will silently wreck your implementation** if you don't surface them early.
 Superpowers didn't have a step for that.
 My version adds a novelty detection phase: if the task is uncertain enough, you generate explicit IF...THEN hypotheses for the riskiest assumptions before writing the design.
 Small addition, but it catches a different category of mistake than clarifying questions do.

-I also cut the visual companion (token-heavy, not worth it) and the automated spec review loop.
-Simpler.
+I also cut the visual companion (token-heavy, not worth it) and the automated spec review loop. **Simpler.**

 The code review flow existed, but I wanted something more adversarial.
 Not "here are some suggestions" — I wanted the reviewer to actually try to tear the work apart.
-Find the thing I missed.
-Be uncomfortable about it.
+Find the thing I missed. **Be uncomfortable about it.**

 And quick iteration?
 That didn't exist at all.
 Sometimes you just need to fix one thing.
-You don't want to brainstorm for 20 minutes, write a spec, create a whole plan, and *then* change three lines.
-You want to do the thing, have someone briefly sanity-check the plan, and move on.
+You don't want to brainstorm for 20 minutes, write a spec, create a whole plan, and *then* change three lines. **You want to do the thing, have someone briefly sanity-check the plan, and move on.**

 So I built Ultrapowers.
-It's not a replacement — most of it is still fundamentally superpowers, just tuned.
+It's not a replacement — most of **it is still fundamentally superpowers, just tuned**.
 What I added were the gaps.

 Feel free to use it.
 Adapt it.
 The whole point is that these things should fit how *you* work.